OHDSI/OmopIndexes/README.md

-The goal of **OmopIndices** is to enable standardised and reproducible derivation of clinically and epidemiologically relevant patient-level indexes and covariates directly from OMOP CDM database instances.
+The goal of **OmopIndices** is to enable standardised and reproducible derivation of clinically and epidemiologically relevant patient-level indices and covariates directly from OMOP CDM database instances.

 ## Ecosystem